 This is the best way to identify whether you have a long nose or short nose drive: look at the distance from the top of the center mounting flange to the top of the sprocket flange.
 For a long nose, this distance will be around 7″, but for a short nose it will be about 5 1/2″:

 Here’s another way to determine if you have a long nose or short nose by measuring the depth of the sprocket:

-If in doubt, give us a call and we can help.
+If you‘re unsure about your Bobcat parts, give us a call, and we can help.
 Many people send us a picture of their drive, and we will be glad to help identify it for you.